Taman Bahagia LRT station

-Taman Bahagia LRT station is a 2-storey LRT train station with a car park in Petaling Jaya, Malaysia that is served by rapidKL's Kelana Jaya Line.
-The station was constructed between 1995 and 1998 on a piece of land that was previously occupied by the Taman Gelora row of 25 single-storey terraced houses.
+Taman Bahagia LRT station is a 2-storey light rapid transit (LRT) train station in the SS2 neighbourhood of Petaling Jaya, Selangor, Malaysia.
+It is served by Rapid KL's LRT Kelana Jaya Line.
+The station was constructed between 1995 and 1998 on a piece of land that was previously occupied by the Taman Gelora housing estate, a row of 25 single-storey terraced houses.
 The owners and residences started to move out of their homes in June 1995.
-The adjacent Taman Gelora 11 kV Tenaga Nasional substation is the sole reminder of the previous existence of these homes.
+The adjacent Taman Gelora 11 kV Tenaga Nasional substation, named after the former housing estate, is the sole indication of the previous existence of these homes.